MrElectrify/curlpp-async/README.md

+# DEPRECATED!
+If you are sane, use [this one](https://github.com/MrElectrify/curl-multi-asio) instead!

 # curlpp-async
 cURLPP-Async was designed for cURL 7.67.0, and this is the only version with guaranteed support.
 It only performs `GET` and `POST` requests currently.